-Travel for the Arts’ forthcoming programme and our ability to deal with enquiries are of course being seriously challenged by the Covid-19 outbreak.
+Travel for the Arts’ programme and our ability to deal with enquiries are of course being seriously challenged by the Covid-19 outbreak.
 We expect that by now you will be familiar with the advice pages from the Government, FCO and ABTA:

 Chairman & CEO

-Updated 31st March 2020
+Updated 1st July 2020